dGs-/WAPT-Documentation/source/wapt-concept/wapt-SRP.rst

   because WDAC rules can be managed using WAPT instead of GPOs in Active Directory;

-* the telemetry in Windows10 Professional can be mostly tamed using off-she-shelf WAPT packages and firewall and proxy rules;
+* the telemetry in Windows 10 Professional can be mostly tamed using off-she-shelf WAPT packages and firewall and proxy rules;

 * entities can insure *Software Restriction Policies* **compliance on devices